$161.35 Million in Sales Expected for Bonanza Creek Energy, Inc. (NYSE:BCEI) This Quarter

-On average, analysts expect that Bonanza Creek Energy will report full year sales of $929.40 million for the current year, with estimates ranging from $809.60 million to $1.06 billion.
-For the next fiscal year, analysts forecast that the business will report sales of $2.10 billion, with estimates ranging from $1.98 billion to $2.21 billion.
-Zacks’ sales calculations are a mean average based on a survey of analysts that cover Bonanza Creek Energy.
+On average, analysts expect that Bonanza Creek Energy will report full year sales of $929.40 million for the current fiscal year, with estimates ranging from $809.60 million to $1.06 billion.
+For the next financial year, analysts forecast that the business will post sales of $2.10 billion, with estimates ranging from $1.98 billion to $2.21 billion.
+Zacks Investment Research’s sales averages are an average based on a survey of research firms that cover Bonanza Creek Energy.

-Bonanza Creek Energy (NYSE:BCEI) last posted its quarterly earnings results on Sunday, August 8th.
-The oil and gas producer reported $1.19 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $1.33 by ($0.14).
-Bonanza Creek Energy had a return on equity of 3.45% and a net margin of 10.93%.
-The firm had revenue of $156.04 million for the quarter, compared to the consensus estimate of $135.80 million.
+Bonanza Creek Energy (NYSE:BCEI) last released its earnings results on Sunday, August 8th.
+The oil and gas producer reported $1.19 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $1.33 by ($0.14).
+The business had revenue of $156.04 million during the quarter, compared to analyst estimates of $135.80 million.
+Bonanza Creek Energy had a net margin of 10.93% and a return on equity of 3.45%.

+The firm also recently declared a quarterly dividend, which will be paid on Thursday, September 30th.
+Investors of record on Wednesday, September 15th will be issued a $0.35 dividend.
+This represents a $1.40 dividend on an annualized basis and a yield of 2.93%.
+The ex-dividend date of this dividend is Tuesday, September 14th.
+Bonanza Creek Energy’s dividend payout ratio is currently 28.28%.

-In other Bonanza Creek Energy news, CAO Sandra Garbiso sold 4,871 shares of the stock in a transaction dated Thursday, September 23rd.
-The shares were sold at an average price of $45.00, for a total transaction of $219,195.00.
-The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Also, CFO Brant Demuth sold 1,700 shares of the stock in a transaction dated Wednesday, September 8th.
-The stock was sold at an average price of $43.05, for a total transaction of $73,185.00.
-Following the sale, the chief financial officer now owns 38,948 shares in the company, valued at $1,676,711.40.
+In other news, CAO Sandra Garbiso sold 4,871 shares of the stock in a transaction that occurred on Thursday, September 23rd.
+The stock was sold at an average price of $45.00, for a total transaction of $219,195.00.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, Director Paul Keglevic sold 10,223 shares of the firm’s stock in a transaction that occurred on Wednesday, September 8th.
+The shares were sold at an average price of $42.78, for a total value of $437,339.94.
+Following the completion of the sale, the director now owns 11,471 shares in the company, valued at $490,729.38.
 The disclosure for this sale can be found here.
-Insiders sold 16,794 shares of company stock worth $729,720 over the last 90 days.
-1.41% of the stock is currently owned by corporate insiders.
+Insiders sold 16,794 shares of company stock valued at $729,720 in the last three months.
+1.41% of the stock is currently owned by company insiders.

-A number of institutional investors have recently made changes to their positions in BCEI.
-O Shaughnessy Asset Management LLC acquired a new stake in shares of Bonanza Creek Energy in the 2nd quarter valued at approximately $26,000.
-Fieldpoint Private Securities LLC acquired a new stake in shares of Bonanza Creek Energy in the 2nd quarter valued at approximately $31,000.
-Captrust Financial Advisors boosted its stake in shares of Bonanza Creek Energy by 3,217.5% in the 1st quarter.
-Captrust Financial Advisors now owns 1,327 shares of the oil and gas producer’s stock valued at $47,000 after purchasing an additional 1,287 shares in the last quarter.
-Ameritas Investment Partners Inc. boosted its stake in shares of Bonanza Creek Energy by 35.7% in the 2nd quarter.
-Ameritas Investment Partners Inc. now owns 2,420 shares of the oil and gas producer’s stock valued at $114,000 after purchasing an additional 636 shares in the last quarter.
-Finally, Yaupon Capital Management LP acquired a new stake in shares of Bonanza Creek Energy in the 1st quarter valued at approximately $122,000.
+Several hedge funds have recently modified their holdings of BCEI.
+O Shaughnessy Asset Management LLC acquired a new position in shares of Bonanza Creek Energy during the 2nd quarter valued at $26,000.
+Fieldpoint Private Securities LLC bought a new position in shares of Bonanza Creek Energy in the second quarter worth about $31,000.
+Captrust Financial Advisors grew its position in Bonanza Creek Energy by 3,217.5% during the first quarter.
+Captrust Financial Advisors now owns 1,327 shares of the oil and gas producer’s stock worth $47,000 after buying an additional 1,287 shares in the last quarter.
+Ameritas Investment Partners Inc. grew its position in Bonanza Creek Energy by 35.7% during the second quarter.
+Ameritas Investment Partners Inc. now owns 2,420 shares of the oil and gas producer’s stock worth $114,000 after buying an additional 636 shares in the last quarter.
+Finally, Yaupon Capital Management LP acquired a new stake in Bonanza Creek Energy during the first quarter worth about $122,000.

 Bonanza Creek Energy Company Profile